 It’s as if I have transferred all my addictive energy from the other things to food!

 I can’t remember the last time I went gambling.
 That addiction is in the past praise God!
 I don’t play any online games any more apart from the usual patience, mahjong, yahtzee type games and I am in no way addicted to any of those so my online game addiction is over too.
-It has also been more than four years since I last had a cigarette.
+It has also been more than five years since I last had a cigarette.
 I have zero interest in ever going back to that prison of addiction so I seem to be free of all previous addictions.

 Now, it seems, food has moved in to the space they vacated and has filled the gap and then some!

-Conquering a food addiction is not going to be easy it seems.
+Conquering a food addiction is not going to be easy.
 You can’t just go cold turkey like I did with smoking.
 You have to eat or you die.
 The gaming and gambling addictions kind of faded away as my life changed.
 I got too ill to be sitting at my computer for hours and I was too tired to go out to play the pokies most of the time.
 None of that has any impact on the need to eat.
 No matter how tired or ill you are you have to eat and I did/do.

 As I got fatter and fatter my health has declined.
 My knees hurt so bad from carrying far more weight than they were ever designed to carry.
 The pain puts a stop to any interest I might have had in walking or doing any form of exercise that requires using my knees!